Find out your goals for skincare in your 30s and what you need to do to keep your skin looking good.

 This is not the time to fall off the wagon, do your skincare routine faithfully and consistently and your skin will thank

 Don’t neglect your neck

-Your neck should get the same treatment as your face ,in fact all treatments should extend to your nipples .Otherwise you run the risk of having a smooth face and a crepey neck, so do the most and don’t forget the sides of the neck.
+Your neck should get the same treatment as your face, in fact, all treatments should extend to your nipples.
+Otherwise, you run the risk of having a smooth face and a crepey neck, so do the most and don’t forget the sides of the neck.

-This is also a great time to look at other habits in your life, so have a significant effect on how your skin looks in the long term.
+This is also a great time to look at other habits in your life, that have a significant effect on how your skin looks in the long term.
 Getting proper hydration, sleep, and having a healthy diet will help your skin look young all throughout this decade.

-To understand the effect that sun exposure has on your skin in your this post LEARN ALL YOU NEED TO KNOW ABOUT SUN PROTECTION, SPF vs P+++ will let you all there is to learn.
+To understand the effect that sun exposure has on your skin in this post LEARN ALL YOU NEED TO KNOW ABOUT SUN PROTECTION, SPF vs P+++ will let you all there is to learn.
 To find out 5 BEST ANTIOXIDANTS FOR ANTIAGING & ACNE , Antioxidants in skincare why you need them.
 Finally, if you keen on getting a chemical peel or demaplaning you can also read about my experiences.